Many beginners in the DJ scene tend to easily confuse a controller with a mixer.

 Most software offers a couple of modes for dual channel output.
-The first mode is used to set up the sound card via the DJ software program, allowing both decks to go through a single output on the card and their headphones will go through the other channel.
+The first mode is used to set up the sound card via the software, allowing both decks to go through a single output on the card and their headphones will go through the other channel.

 This allows the user to engage the headphone cue buttons in the software program that both decks signals push through the headphone output via the sound card.
 The other mode is designed for external mixers.
 In this mode, one deck would utilize an output on the card and the other deck would use the second one.